kaiorosa1/100-days-of-code/r1-log.md

 I've solved the project about validating a phone number.
 I can see in this entire certification is the value of understand Regex fully.
 We have a lot of challeges along the way that it's easier to solve if you know your Regexes haha.

+### R1D58

+I've finish the project about converting a decimal to the roman equivalent.
+It wasn't very hard but my solution was not the best one but it worked.